gagnieray/opale/README.md

 ## Copying

-Opale is licensed under the [Affero General Public License version 3](https://www.gnu.org/licenses/agpl-3.0), the text of which can be found in [LICENSE](./LICENSE), or any later version of the AGPL, unless otherwise noted.
+_Opale Redmine Theme_ is licensed under the [GNU Affero General Public License v3.0 or later](https://www.gnu.org/licenses/agpl-3.0), the text of which can be found in [LICENSE](./LICENSE).

 Licensing of included components: